 8. Indifference is Inacceptable

 “The day soldiers stop bringing you their problems is the day you have stopped leading them.” – Colin Powell.
 You can’t be engaged unless you are accessible.
 Encourage feedback and be conscious of silence.
 Indifference is awfully quiet.

 It is harder to engage when you are afraid to fail.
 Fail forward, fail fast and learn along the way.
 Most importantly, as a manager, if you make a mistake, admit it publically.
 Engagement cannot thrive in an atmosphere that demands perfection.

 Invite employees from other departments, and your own, to lunch or breakfast.
 Learn about what people do to make your company great.
 Be interested and make connections.
 Interest alone isn’t enough.
 Learn to connect authentically.

 In summary, no involvement means no commitment; no exception.
-So remember to engage employees because together is better.
+So remember these employee engagement lessons because together is better.
 Together is how we win.

 Connect with Vala